SCHDAN037/japanesewhiskydemo/dbdemo/README.md

 > A prototype/demo for a database manager

-Built in Vue.js, Webpack, Babel, NodeJS and npm
+Built with Vue.js, Webpack, Babel, Bootstrap, NodeJS and npm

 ## Build Setup